praekelt/jmbo.js/README.md

 - A navigation controller.
     A navigation controller contains a list of view controllers and has a stack.
     You can push and pop views off the stack.
 The views are animated.

+Todo:

+Navigation Controller animation should be argument on `pop` or `push.` To make the transitions flow together.